18gen/webPortfolio/README.md

 ## <a name="introduction">🤖 Introduction</a>

-In the new year of 2024, I was at the university alone and came up with motivation of developing a website to showcase myself.
-While there are fireworks and counting down outside, I watched tutorial of web development on <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> and followed each steps with some adjustments to my preference.
-Also, watching <a href="https://www.youtube.com/watch?v=0lj643VmTsg&list=LL&index=25"><b>CG Geek</b></a>'s turorial, I created low poly island and embedded to the website.
-The overall development of this website helped me learning the fundamental of frontend development as well as the excitement 3D modelling.
-The whole codes are mixed up with multiple sources and it's little messy.
-I'll fix them when I'm free so please go easy on me :))
+In the early days of 2024, I found myself alone at university, filled with the inspiration to create a web portfolio to showcase my work.
+While people outside were celebrating the new year with fireworks and countdowns, I decided to delve into web development.
+I watched step-by-step tutorials from <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> and made some personal tweaks to create a website that reflects my unique style.

+Alongside web development, I ventured into the world of 3D modeling by following <a href="https://www.youtube.com/watch?v=0lj643VmTsg&list=LL&index=25"><b>CG Geek</b></a>'s tutorials.
+I designed a charming low-poly island and incorporated it into my website, which not only helped me learn the basics of frontend development but also sparked my enthusiasm for 3D modeling.

+I must admit that the code for this website may look a bit messy, as I drew inspiration from different sources and experimented along the way.
+I plan to tidy it up when I have some free time.
+So, I hope you'll be understanding as you explore my web portfolio.
+Thank you for visiting, and I hope you enjoy exploring my digital creations and would love to share my learning here! 😄🌟

 ## <a name="tech-stack">⚙️ Tech Stack</a>